COVID-19 pandemic on Diamond Princess: Timeline

 Canada, Hong Kong, Australia and Italy also followed the United States within a few days.
-There were 164 Australian passengers, of which 24 were infected, and all Australian passengers were sent for 14 days quarantine to Darwin.
+There were 164 Australian passengers, of whom 24 were infected, and all Australian passengers were sent for 14 days quarantine to Darwin.

 On 18 February, Michael J. Ryan, executive director of the World Health Organization's Health Emergencies Programme, said that Japan's measures to quarantine passengers and staff on board at the Yokohama Port for two weeks were preferable to having them scattered throughout the world.
 However, he said that he was disappointed at the continued increase in the number of infected people.

 On 18 February, Kentaro Iwata, an infectious disease expert at Kobe University, uploaded a video on YouTube in which he raised questions about the measures taken to prevent epidemics on the "Diamond Princess" shortly after boarding the ship.
 He removed it on 20 February.

 On 19 February, passengers with negative test results began to disembark.

 On 20 February, the World Health Organization's Director-General reported the total number of the cases outside of China to be 1,076, and stated that over half of these cases occurred among the passengers on the Diamond Princess.

 By late March, it was stated that 712 of 3,711 people on the Diamond Princess, or 19.2%, had been infected by COVID-19.

 By 1 March, all passengers and crew members had disembarked from the ship.

 In early March 2020, Indonesia evacuated 69 Indonesian crew of Diamond Princess, after their COVID-19 test results in Japan were negative.
 However, an Indonesian naval hospital ship bringing them to Sebaru Island for a mandatory quarantine period had two crew ill.
 All were tested again; 67 passed the second test, but two did not and were retested with a more accurate, different test, with one negative and one positive result.
 The 68 people with negative tests disembarked at Sebaru Island for observation and the one positive case was evacuated by helicopter to Persahabatan Hospital.

 Eventually, all 69 crew members received negative COVID-19 test results.

 On 16 May, Diamond Princess departed from the Port of Yokohama and began sailing to Port Dickson, Malaysia.